mjuu/1DV608_FileUpload/README.md

 5. System responds with a successful message and show information about the uploaded file, and a URL to the file.
 6. User want to upload more files and clicks on "Choose file" and upload it.
 7. User want to go back to main page and clicks on "Back to Start".

 ###Alternative Scenarios
 4a.
-System shows error about "A problem occurred while uploading your file, please try again".
+System shows error about "A problem occurred while uploading your file, please try again". <br>
 4b.
-System shows error about "Something went wrong...".
+System shows error about "Something went wrong...".<br>
 4c.
-System shows error about "File is to large".
+System shows error about "File is to large".<br>

 ##UC3 - Sign in
 ###Actors